peekxc/Mapper/index.md

 <!-- all(m$cover$index_set %in% names(m$cover$level_sets)) -->
 <!-- ``` -->

-Constructing the simplicial complex requires applying the *pullback* operation prior to constructing nerve.
-The pullback applies the clustering algorithm to subsets of the data given by the cover, which decomposes the data set into connected components.
+Prior to constructing the simplicial complex, *Mapper* requires applying the *pullback* operation.
+Computationally, the pullback applies the clustering algorithm to subsets of the data given by the cover, which decomposes the data set into connected components.
 In Mapper, these connected components are represented as vertices.
-To view the mapping from open sets to vertices, use the `pullback` member:
+To view which vertices are mapped from the sets in the cover, use the `pullback` member:

 ``` r
 m$construct_pullback()